tfabris/BlueGigaEmpeg/README.md

 ####  Variables in the Arduino sketch:

 There are some flag variables in the BlueGigaEmpeg.ino sketch file, defined at the top of the code, which can be modified if you need them when debugging.
 Change them as you see fit, and re-upload the sketch to the Arduino.
+See the ["Updating firmware"](#updating-firmware) section for information on uploading the sketch to the Arduino.

-Remember to change them back to their default values when you are done debugging, as some of them can slow down the responses on the BlueGigaEmpeg and cause the Bluetooth communication to malfunction intermittently.
+Remember to change flag variables back to their default values when you are done debugging, as some of them can slow down the responses on the BlueGigaEmpeg and cause the Bluetooth communication to malfunction intermittently.

 The most common flags you might want to change are these.
 Search for these flags in the BlueGigaEmpeg.ino sketch file.
 Refer to the code comments